 Waltzing its way through the Sardinian landscape, “Three-Step Dance” is the latest example of Italy’s recent love affair with regional cinema.
-Salvatore Mereu constructs a tone poem in four parts, arranged according to seasons, that correspond to life periods, all connected through minor character repetition.
+Novice helmer Salvatore Mereu constructs a tone poem in four parts, arranged according to seasons, that correspond to life periods, all loosely connected through minor character repetition.
 Pic won a Special Mention for First Film at Venice and, though it stumbles in the final scene, attractive lensing and novelty location could appeal to fests and limited specialty auds looking for new territories to discover.

 The themes examined — isolation, communication, and the clash between tradition and modernity — are played out in a Sardinia whose interior is barely touched by the encroaching fingers of globalization.
 The plots vary in each “season,” although common themes connect the passages.

 In “Spring,” a group of small boys, headed by Andrea (Daniele Casula), is taken from the rugged heartland of the island to the sea for the first time.
 Mereu chose real village moppets who’d never seen a wave, and their sense of wonder is affecting, along with their inability to understand why they feel moved to tears.

 “Summer” concentrates on isolated shepherd Michele (Michele Carboni), whose lonely work in the mountains is occasionally remunerated by a seaside restaurant owner (Massimo Sarchielli) who caters to the international young and well-heeled.
 Very modern frenchie Solveig (Caroline Ducey) takes a fancy to the virginal Michele, and plays with his country naivetewhile remaining blithely unaware of the profound differences in their lives.
 Mereu’s pacing falters here, and the sex scene, while initially amusing, could use a liberal trim.